The Real Room: the group fitness skill many programs under-assess

 Two instructors hold the same certification.
 Same format, same playlist, same room, same hour on the schedule.
 One has a waitlist.
 The other watches the room thin out week by week.
 The credential did not predict the outcome.
 Something the credential never tested did.

-The case for the Goldilocks Skill does not rest on one study.
+The case for the Goldilocks challenge does not rest on one study.
 It rests on two research traditions that developed independently and arrive at the same place.

 First: a century of learning science says one delivery cannot serve a mixed-level room.